poxar/dotfiles/README.md

 are simply linked into `$HOME` as they are.
 Stow tries to be smart about "folding", that means creating subdirectories instead of linking them, if necessary.
-So if you want to place files into a subdirectory, but not under version control remove the symlink, create the folder and relink (call make again).
+So if you want to place files into a subdirectory, but not under version control remove the symlink, create the folder and relink.

 Presets are only installed, if the appropriate executable exists.
 This cuts down on guards in the actual dotfiles (and thus may or may not speed